 To make it simple, the WishList Member API returns data in three different and widely used formats, namely:

 This makes it easy to write web applications and desktop applications alike.

-This API requires WishList Member 2.61.1022 or higher (WishList Member 3.1 is the latest version) installed on a server running Apache, PHP 5.2.4 or higher, PHP cURL 7.19.7 or higher, and MySQL 5.0 or higher
+This API requires WishList Member 2.61.1022 or higher (WishList Member 3.0 and Higher are the latest and recommended versions) installed on a server running Apache, PHP 5.2.4 or higher, PHP cURL 7.19.7 or higher, and MySQL 5.0 or higher

 The API makes use of four HTTP methods which we call verbs.
 Each method is equivalent to an action that is to be performed by the API.
 They are: